SQL Transactions must be: ACID

 • Force: on commit, (“force”) dirty flush to disk

-• No Steal: don’t (“stealthily”) flush before commiting
+• No Steal: don’t (“stealthily”) flush before committing

 Smarter: Undo/Redo Logging